DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 Bean Hopper

 It may not be the biggest bean hopper on the block, but that’s not a shock when you consider how compact the rest of the La Specialista Arte is.
 In case you’re wondering, the hopper holds just over 8.8 ounces (250 grams).
-For the record, that’s the same capacity as the La Specialista Maestro, so you’re not sacrificing any space here.
+For the record, that’s the same capacity as the La Specialista Maestro, so you’re not losing any space here.

-And as long as you don’t mind frequent refills, I don’t have any other complaints about this bean hopper.
+As long as you don’t mind frequent refills, I don’t have any other complaints about this bean hopper.
 It’s UV tinted, so you won’t have to worry about sunlight damaging your coffee beans.
 Plus, that black lid on top functions as another seal to preserve freshness.
 Repeat after me: Using fresh beans equals better espresso!

 Conical Burr Grinder

 Following in the footsteps of the Maestro and La Specialista, the EC9155MB includes an integrated stainless steel conical burr grinder.
 Chances are, if you’ve used an espresso machine with an integrated grinder, it had conical burrs.
-These grinders might as well be the industry standard, and you’ll find them on classics like the Barista Express.
+These grinders might as well be the industry standard, and you’ll even find them on classics like the Barista Express.

 Portafilter